GSA/challenges-and-prizes/_all-challenges/1198-synthetic-health-data-challenge.md

 ---
 **\*\* Welcome to the Synthetic Health Data Challenge Webpage!
 Watch this space for important updates. \*\***

+* **NOW AVAILABLE: The recording from the February 2, 2021 Phase I Informational Webinar is now available [here](https://govhealth.zoom.us/rec/share/GnEyeYv9ePrcerNp8Ag38crkoGAbxUFNVZf-JqG9KZdIgZ_cYKOzi4yjmBFdg7p-.7mYSscr_j5T4sqfP?startTime=1612284361000) and in the Resources section below.
+The webinar provides important information about participating in Phase I of this Challenge.**
+* **UPDATED FAQs: The FAQs have been updated to include questions from the Phase I Informational Webinar.
+Visit the Resources section below.**

 ### Description

 The Office of the National Coordinator for Health Information Technology (ONC), a division of the Department of Health and Human Services, has led and collaborated on many projects supporting the adoption and implementation of a patient-centered outcomes research (PCOR) data infrastructure.
 Projects funded by the Patient-Centered Outcomes Research Trust Fund, administered by the Assistant Secretary for Planning and Evaluation (ASPE), support the development of data capacity and infrastructure that can engage patients in health care decision-making and incorporate their responses into research.
 The Synthetic Health Data Challenge (Challenge) is an important component of the [Synthetic Health Data Generation to Accelerate PCOR Project](https://www.healthit.gov/topic/research-evaluation/synthetic-health-data-generation-accelerate-patient-centered-outcomes), through which ONC seeks to accelerate PCOR by furthering the development of Synthea™, a synthetic health data engine.
 The Challenge invites providers, researchers, and technology developers to develop innovative tools and resources that support validation and novel uses of synthetic data for PCOR researchers and/or health IT developers.